Useful Notes / Fonts

 - Bank Gothic.
 A small-caps font with a simple, geometric design.
 Popular as a logotype for anything that needs to convey "serious business", particularly for subheadings.
 As noted above, used as a substitute for Eurostile in works that are Typeset in the Future.

-- ITC Machine can also substitute for Impact, although its angular letter forms tend to give more of a "sports" vibe.
+- ITC Machine can also substitute for Impact, although its chamfered edges (like the letters on a varsity jacket) tend to give more of a "sports" vibe.

 - French Clarendon.
-Apart from Clarendon, this variation was used in the wanted posters to highlight a word or phrase.
+Apart from Clarendon, this reverse-contrastnote variation was used in wanted posters to highlight a word or phrase.
 Just like its sister font, it's an archetypal "Wild West" font.

 - Playbill is based on French Clarendon.